Terms of Reference

-The Working Party meets four times a year.
-Two meetings are held in Nottingham (January and May), one in London (September) and the fourth at the conference.
+The Working Party meets four times a year, either online or in Nottingham or London.
 Minutes of the meetings can be obtained from the co-conveners.

 The Working Party has around 40 members working in different fields concerned with nature conservation.
 Participants include individuals from statutory agencies and non-governmental organisations, environmental and planning consultants, lawyers in private and public sector practice and academics.
 Only UKELA members are eligible to join the Working Party although guests are welcome at meetings.